-Carbon Monoxide Detectors have been installed in all apartments and central laundry rooms to provide early warning against carbon monoxide leaks.
-Each apartment home will have a Carbon Monoxide Detector installed in the same room as the furnace closet.
-The Carbon Monoxide Detector in your apartment home will be plugged into an outlet receptacle and will have a battery back-up.
-An alarm will sound if carbon monoxide is detected.
+Carbon Monoxide Detectors have been installed in all apartments to provide early warning against carbon monoxide leaks.
+Each apartment home will have a Carbon Monoxide Detector installed on hallway ceiling in the form of a smoke detector/carbon monoxide detector combo.
+An alarm will sound with three quick beeps if carbon monoxide is detected.

 Furthermore, Resident acknowledges the following information, which was obtained from the U.S. Consumer Product Safety Commission.
 The full document can be read at: http://www.cpsc.gov/CPSCPUB/PUBS/466.html